fricze/observable-gallery/display-photos.md

 }
 ```

 It looks almost like the code use used in the Photo Compoment to set active Photo ID.
-Only difference is, this time we're sending `noPhotoID` instead of real ID.
+Only difference is, this time we’re sending `noPhotoID` instead of real ID.
 This way no active photo is displayed!
 What more can we do with our gallery?
-Maybe… let's try adding some photos!
+Maybe… let’s try adding some photos!

 {% hint style="success" %}
 [See the results on StackBlitz](https://stackblitz.com/github/jonki/observable-gallery/tree/master/examples/3_01_display-photos)